Trondheim Trondelag, Norway Travel Guide

 A unique, caramelized whey cheese with a sweet and tangy flavor, frequently on waffles or bread.
 Available in all supermarkets and cafes.

-A distinctive Norwegian flavor experience.
+A special Norwegian flavor experience.

 Akevitt (Aquavit - potato-based spirit), local craft beers, and homemade fruit cordials (Saft) are popular.